TycheSoftwares/woocommerce-call-for-price/woocommerce-call-for-price/readme.txt

 1. Empty price replaced by "Call for Price".

 == Changelog ==

+= 3.2.6 - 12/04/2019 =
+* Fix - Options were not getting deleted from the database when the plugin is being uninstalled.
+This is fixed now.

 = 3.2.5 - 16/11/2018 =
 * Author name and URL's updated due to handover of the plugins.